mwong126/DE-CardShufflerProject/README.md

 # DE-CardShufflerProject
-#Card Shuffler Main objective: A deivice controlled by a RaspberryPi that powers multiple motors to split and stack a deck of cards in order to mimic the act of shuffling a deck of cards.
+Card Shuffler Main objective: A deivice controlled by a RaspberryPi that powers multiple motors to split and stack a deck of cards in order to mimic the act of shuffling a deck of cards.

+Digital Electronics Final Project, Marcus Wong

 ## **Introduction:**